 The Regency Period – a great artistic era or a bad royal joke?

-During the entire Regency Era, great change was happening in the world around Britain, all of which all seemed to culminate around this time.
+During the Regency Era, great change was happening in the world around Britain, which seemed to culminate around this time.
 The Industrial Revolution had begun decades earlier (1760’s) and would continue until around the time of King George IV’s death.
 The French Revolution had taken place while Prince George was in his mid-thirties.
 The Botany Bay Penal Colony was established at what is now Sydney Harbour.
 The Brothers Grimm published their collection of fairy tales in Germany, and Napoleon Bonaparte crowned himself Emperor of France.

 Tickets are available now.
 Book here!